 The extra-curricular program at each school site offers an excellent opportunity for a student teacher candidate to gain needed professional experience in planning and directing an educational program.
-Student teacher candidates are encouraged to assist with coaching, clubs, and other extra-curricular programs as long as the activities do not interfere with the student's teaching responsibilities.
+Student teacher candidates are encouraged to assist with coaching, clubs, and other extracurricular programs if the activities do not interfere with the student's teaching responsibilities.
 The student teacher candidate should discuss any question of compensation with the university supervisor.
 Student teacher candidates should not be assigned to lunch, hall or bus duty, study halls, or supervision of a field trip without the presence of the cooperating teacher.